-German OEM Mercedes-Benz is testing the logistics of a new vehicle processing centre (VPC) at the port of Nanaimo on Vancouver Island.
+German carmaker Mercedes-Benz is testing the logistics of a new vehicle processing centre (VPC) at the port of Nanaimo on Vancouver Island.

 Nanaimo port authority described arrival of the company’s first cars on the vehicle carrier Tranquil Ace as a test run for the 5,574 sq.m centre.
 It was established by Western Stevedoring and terminal operator SSA Marine’s auto division to carry out final detailing on European cars before delivery to British Columbia dealerships.